benedekrozemberczki/BoostedFactorization/README.md

 ```
 python src/main.py
 ```
 Creating an embedding of the default dataset with 16 dimensions and 20 boosting rounds.
+This results in a 16x20=320 dimensional embedding.

 ```
-python src/main.py --dimensions 128 --iterations 20
+python src/main.py --dimensions 16 --iterations 20
 ```

 Creating an FSCNMF embedding of the default dataset with stronger regularization.